xalitoarriaza/help/docs/bitbucket-github-and-fortrabbit-old-app.md

 ### GitHub API limits and Composer

-The reason why you can run into this issue temporarily is that GitHub limits it's API per IP.
+The reason why you can run into this issue temporarily is that GitHub limits its API per IP.
 Given that you deploy on our Git servers (or use composer from our SSH servers) this IP address is shared with other developers deploying there as well.
 So if there is a deployment spike, GitHub might close down for a while.

-There are two ways to circumvent the limit: The first is just to enter your github username and password when you are asked for.
+There are two ways to circumvent the limit: the first is just to enter your github username and password when you are asked for.
 The second, more permanent solution, is to create a GitHub OAuth token and put it in your @composer.json@ file.

 #### Create a GitHub OAuth token